 Similarly, when fall has arrived, your Husky will shed the summer coat and grow out its winter coat.
 And, this shedding cycle continues.

 Dogs release allergens into the air in the process of shedding.
 So if you’re allergic to dogs, or dog dander (dandruff), then your spring or autumn allergies could get real bad with a Husky.

 Excessive shedding in Huskies can occur for multiple reasons.
 In addition to a change in seasons, malnutrition can cause your dog to shed more.

-Dogs, as with humans, need the proper nutrition to maintain a healthy life.
+Dogs, as with humans, need the proper nutrition to maintain a healthy lifestyle.
 They need enough carbohydrates, protein, fiber, among other vitamins and minerals.

 Though there are many health issues that may arise with dog malnutrition, excessive shedding is certainly one of them.

 Not only can they experience a change in behavior (personality) and a loss of energy, but also start losing patches of fur.
 If this happens, it’s time to consult with your veterinarian immediately.

 Make sure you’re feeding your Husky high quality dog food and treats.
 Also, fruits and vegetables are okay in moderation.
 Just make sure dogs can eat it first!

 How Much do Huskies Shed?